-This section is about the individual you are reporting.
-Please provide as much information as possible.

-Name of Individual you are reporting (First & Last):
+Name of Individual you are reporting (First & Last): (optional) Gender of the individual you are reporting: (optional) Male Female

-Gender:
+© Male

-^O Male
+© Male

+ividic

-[©] Female
+© Female

+Non-binary

+Transgender

+Cisgender

+Prefer not to answer

-Address:
+Address: (optional)

 Street Address City State / Province / Region

 City, State required

-Position(s) this individual holds or held:
+Position(s) this individual holds or held: (optional)

 Head Coach/Instructor Assistant Coach Employee Volunteer Other/Not sure

-Organizaton where individual works and/or volunteers or worked/volunteered previously:
+Organization where individual works and/or volunteers or worked/volunteered previously: (optional) Incident Information

-Incident Information

-This section asks questions about the incident or incidents you are reporting.
-Please provide as much specific information as you are able.

-Type of Offense (i.e. what happened?):

-Where did the incident or incidents take place?
-(City, State and any other available location information)
+This section asks are able. questions about the incident or incidents you are reporting.
+Please provide as much specific information as you Type of Offen ase (i.e. what happened?): (optional) Where did the (optional) incident or incidents take place?
+(City, State and any other available location information 1 &gt; Please Descril be what happened: (Including Who, What, When, Where) (optional) 1 Victim Inf ormation This section is for r information about the victim or victims.

-→

-Please Describe what happened: (Including Who, What, When, Where)

-→

-Victim Information

-This section is for information about the victim or victims.
 If you are the victim and wish to remain anonymous, you may do so.
-In that case, please enter only your age, city, state, and member organizations affiliation.
+In onter only your age, city, state, and member organizations affiliation.
+Name: (optior nal) Age (or appro ximate age): (optional) Marshar nization/Other Organizational Affiliation (if any): (optional)

-Name:

-Age (or approximate age):

-rige (or approximate age).

-Chapter/Organizational Affiliation (if any):

-Contact phone number (Note, if this person is under 18, please provide contact information for his/her parent or guardian):
+Contact phone number (Note, if this person is under 18, please provide contact information for his/her parent or guardian): (optional)

-Contact Email address (if this individual is under 18, please provide contact information for parent or guardian):
+Contact Email address (if this individual is under 18, please provide contact information for parent or guardian): (optional)

-Gender
+Gender: (optional)

-^O Male
+O Male

-Female
+© Female

+Non-binary

+My gender is not listed

+Prefer not to answer

 Reporter's Information

 You may remain anonymous if you wish.
 However, providing your information is vastly helpful to a swift and effective investigation.
-A person reporting alleged misconduct should not fear any retribution and/or consequence when filing a report he or she believes to be true.
+A person reporting alleged misconduct should not fear any retribution and/or consequence when filing a report they believe to be true.

-Name:
+Name: (optional)

-Phone Number:
+Phone Number: (optional)

-Email Address
+Email Address (optional)

-Chapter Affiliation (if any):
+Member Organization Affiliation (if any): (optional)

-Relationship to victim (if any):

-○ Self

-O Parent/Guardian

-Other Family Member

-Friend or Acquaintance

-Chapter Member, Coach or Volunteer

-Other or Prefer not to say